-Yemeni president agrees to 72-hour ceasefire, foreign minister says
+Yemen ceasefire set to start on Wednesday night: U.N envoy

 The DCC is the United Nations-backed military commission responsible for overseeing ceasefires in Yemen.

-Yemen's information minister tweeted that Hadi would meet with the U.N. special envoy for Yemen, Ismail Ould Cheikh Ahmed, on Thursday to determine a start date for the truce.

-Hadi's exiled government has been requesting humanitarian access for Taiz, a divided city largely encircled by the Houthi rebels who overran Yemen's capital Sanaa in 2014.
+Hadi's exiled government has been requesting humanitarian access for Taiz, a divided city largely encircled by the Houthi rebels who overran Yemen's capital, Sanaa, in 2014.
 Government forces maintain control of only one of four access routes.

-The Iranian-aligned Houthis and their allies, forces loyal to former president Ali Abdullah Saleh, hold most of Yemen's northern half, while forces loyal to the Saudi-backed Hadi share control of the rest of the country with local tribes.
+The Iranian-aligned Houthis and their allies, forces loyal to former President Ali Abdullah Saleh, hold most of Yemen's northern half, while forces loyal to the Saudi-backed Hadi share control of the rest of the country with local tribes.

 Houthi officials could not immediately be reached for comment about the ceasefire.

-Saudi Foreign Minister Adel al-Jubeir said on Monday that Saudi Arabia was prepared to accept a ceasefire if the Houthis agreed to one, but that he was skeptical about peace efforts after previous ceasefire attempts had failed.
+Saudi Foreign Minister Adel al-Jubeir said on Monday that Saudi Arabia was prepared to accept a ceasefire if the Houthis agreed to one, but that he was sceptical about peace efforts after previous ceasefire attempts failed.

 Saudi Arabia and several Gulf Arab allies have carried out air strikes and deployed troops in Yemen in support of Hadi's government since March 2015.
 Some 10,000 people, including 3,800 civilians, have been killed in the conflict, according to U.N. estimates.

-(Reporting by Mohammed Ghobari, Writing by Katie Paul; Editing by Kevin Liffey)
+Reporting by Michelle Nichols; Additional reporting by Mohammed Ghobari in Sanaa; Writing by Katie Paul and Eric Beech; Editing by Kevin Liffey and Peter Cooney